 - Risk & Security Specialist

-What’s considered in your acceptance to the Management Information Systems major?
+What’s considered in your acceptance to the management major?